Jumpscale/ays_automatic_cockpit_based_testing/cockpit_testing/Framework/Installer/README.md

 # Cockpit Installer
-cockpit installer is a script to automate the cockpit installation steps.
+The cockpit installer is a script to automate the cockpit installation steps in the development mode.
 It executes the following steps:
 * create an account.
 * Create an cloudspace.
 * Create a virtual machine with Ubuntu 16.04.